 If you're into second-hand shopping, Savemart is located on Gibson St at the rear of the hotel (it's the expensive one).

 328-348 Fenton St

-Like the Holiday Inn, you'll need a car to get out and about as the Apollo is located 3.0km and a 6min drive out of the city center.
+You won't need a car to get out and about as the Pullman Rotorua is located towards the lake-end of central Rotorua.